General Health & Wellness

 Skills for Health and Wellness Majors

-A major in health and wellness prepares you for careers in which the following skill-sets are crucial:
+health and wellness majors are found most commonly in careers in which the following skills are important:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.